THE Collaborative Interface Between the Private Sector & City Government

 Philadelphia's zoning classifications are designed to manage land use throughout the city.
 They include various categories, each with its own set of standards and use regulations.
 Key categories include Residential Single Family, Residential Multi-Family, Commercial, and Industrial districts.

 Want to know more about zoning and land use in Philadelphia?
-Get in touch with our experienced team at Pritzker Law Group.
+Get in touch with an experienced zoning attorney near you at Pritzker Law Group.

 Our team at Pritzker Law Group is ready to help you cut through red tape and bring your project to fruition.
 Schedule a free 15 minute initial consultation with a Philadelphia zoning attorney by contacting us online or calling (215) 515-0882.